RavensbourneWebMedia/UX-design/sessions/session-10.md

 They want to find information and do something with it: **usable, useful content**.

-They don't care about our *parallax scrolling*, *animated SVG* or whatever is trendy among us. <!--Not as much as we (the designers) do.--> This is not to say that we should bin all the subtle details that can make a UX delightful, but rather that we should talk about the elephant in the room: *content*.
+They don't care about our *parallax scrolling*, *animated SVG* or whatever is trendy among us.
+This is not to say that we should bin all the subtle details that can make a UX delightful, but rather that we should talk about the elephant in the room: *content*.

 ![](http://alistapart.com/d/_made/d/ALA274_consthalvorsen_300_960_576_81.jpg)